Webhooks

 manage.png

-This means that every time a participant is confirmed on a course, whether via payment, direct approval, or corrective status update, COMET will create a Webhook Request and send an event message to the specified URL.
+This means that whenever a participant is confirmed on a course, whether via payment, direct approval, or a corrective status update, COMET will create a Webhook Request and send an event message to the specified URL.

 Each event generates: